Templates

 You can tweak your dates manually in the project before or after inviting people to join the project!

-For example, a to-do item with a 'Week 1 Monday' due date will show up as overdue if the project's start date is on a Wednesday.
+For example, a to-do item with a 'Week 1 Monday' due date will show up as overdue if the Project is created on Wednesday.

 To-dos